 The Familiar Letter in the Eighteenth Century

-Howard Anderson, Philip B. Daghlian, and Irvin Ehrenpries, eds.
+Edited by Howard Anderson, Philip B. Daghlian, and Irvin Ehrenpries

 With the growth of efficient postal service in England and the stimulus of a growing tradition of informal prose among eighteenth-century men of leisure, the intimate letter reached unprecedented literary heights as the exemplary form of the period.
 Considered here are the striking and diverse qualities both of the art and the personalities of the great letter-writers: Swift, Pope, Lady Mary Wortley Montagu, Richardson, the Earl of Chesterfield, Johnson, Sterne, Gray, Walpole, Burke, Cowper, Gibbon, and Boswell.